hexian000/neosocksd/API.md

 **Description**

-Get timestamp of the latest event in seconds.
+Formally, get the timestamp of the latest event in seconds.

+- Any ruleset callback must be invoked by an event.
+- Any asynchronous routine must be resumed by an event.

 ### regex.compile